swiftly-solution/documentation/docgen/output/events/gameevents/oninventoryupdated.md

 ---

 # OnInventoryUpdated
-This event is triggered when inventory_updated is triggered
+This event is triggered when inventory_updated is triggered.
 ::: tabs
 @tab Lua
 ```lua